1.1 BACKGROUND OF THE STUDY

 Furthermore, the motor can be used to work in explosive environments because no sparks are produced.

-Taking into account all the advantages outlined above, induction motors must be considered as the perfect electrical to mechanical energy converter.
+Taking into account all the advantages outlined above, the motors must be considered as the perfect electrical to mechanical energy converter.
 However, mechanical energy is more than often required at variable speeds, where the speed control system is not a trivial matter.
-The effective way of producing an infinitely variable motor speed drive is to supply the induction motor with three phase voltage of variable amplitude.
+The effective way of producing an infinitely variable motor speed drive is to supply the motor with three phase voltage of variable amplitude.

 A variable frequency is required because the rotor speed depends on the speed of the rotating magnetic field provided by the stator.
 A variable voltage is required because the motor impedance reduces at low frequencies and the current has to be limited by means of reducing the supply voltage.
 (Schauder, 2013).